Patient and Family Support Volunteers

 Communicate with patients and families to provide reassurance, learn of additional needs and be a listening ear.
 Daytime and evening opportunities available.
+Some opportunities to place calls from home.
 Additional training is required after completion of Patient and Family Support Training.

 Children’s Community Program's

 Support ill children and their caregivers and siblings.
-Provide tutoring to children or their siblings, companionship to children so their caregivers can take a break, as well as Reiki, music or recording stories with children.
+Provide tutoring to children or their siblings, companionship to children so their caregivers can take a break, and Reiki.
 Deliver food or supplies to families and assist during Family Fun Nights and other special events.

 Patient and Family Support volunteers comfort patients by providing holistic services in the following modalities:

 - Aromatherapy – The use of essential oils to promote health of the body, mind and spirit.
 Aromatherapy training required.

 - Reiki – The use of energy therapy techniques to promote relaxation, reduce suffering caused by anxiety/agitation and create a sense of peacefulness.
 Reiki training offered for Patient and Family Support and Bereavement Support volunteers.

 - Licensed Massage Therapy – The use of hands-on techniques delivered by Florida licensed massage therapists to promote relaxation and reduce pain.